pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/utilities/float.md

 ## Overview

-These utility classes float an element to the left or right, or disable floating, based on the current viewport size using the [CSS `float` property](https://developer.mozilla.org/en-US/docs/Web/CSS/float). `!important` is included to avoid specificity issues.
+These utility classes float an element to the left or right, or disable floating, based on the current viewport size using the [CSS `float` property](https://developer.mozilla.org/en-US/docs/Web/CSS/float). `!important` is _includesd to avoid specificity issues.
 These use the same viewport breakpoints as our grid system.
 Please be aware float utilities have no affect on flex items.

 ## Classes